For sale ev Subaru

-Subaru Solterra: specs, price and reviews
+Subaru Solterra (2024) specs, price, ratings and reviews

 Fully electric SUV based on Toyota bZ4X with standard symmetrical AWD (manufacturer figure, indicative).